Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_vampire_loot_credits                    1       // Whether the vampire can loot credits from a dead player ttt_vampire_prime_friendly_fire             0       // How to handle friendly fire damage to the prime vampire(s) from their thralls.
 0 - Do nothing.
 1 - Reflect damage back to the attacker (non-prime vampire).
-2 - Negate damage to the prime vampire. ttt_vampire_credits_starting                1       // The number of credits a vampire should start with
+2 - Negate damage to the prime vampire. ttt_vampire_credits_starting                1       // The number of credits a vampire should start with ttt_vampire_can_see_jesters                 1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to vampires (Only applies if ttt_vampire_is_independent is enabled) ttt_vampire_update_scoreboard               1       // Whether vampires show dead players as missing in action (Only applies if ttt_vampire_is_independent is enabled)

 // Quack
 ttt_quack_credits_starting                  1       // The number of credits a quack should start with